Skip to content

 Default “20 GB”

-The amount of storage to use for the database.
+The maximum storage limit for the database.

 By default, gp3 storage volumes are used without additional provisioned IOPS.
 This provides a good baseline performance for most use cases.